ImageMagick/Usage-Markdown/draw/index.md

 ![==&gt;](../img_www/right.gif) [![\[IM Output\]](mvg_image.gif)](mvg_image.gif)

 > ![](../img_www/expert.gif)![](../img_www/space.gif)
-> There is currently only one way of reading a external MVG file from inside a MVG argument string, and that is using a '`image`' drawing primitive.
+> There is currently only one way of reading an external MVG file from inside a MVG argument string, and that is using an '`image`' drawing primitive.
-> Unfortunately this converts the MVG include into a raster image BEFORE overlaying that image onto the drawing surface.
+> Unfortunately this converts the MVG into a raster image BEFORE overlaying that image onto the drawing surface.
 > In other words there is currently no MVG 'include' function.
 > ` :-( `